 The U.S. Supreme Court agreed to hear the EPA's appeal of the decision vacating CSAPR and on April 29, 2014, issued an opinion reversing the August 21, 2012 D.C.
 Circuit decision, remanding the case back to the D.C.
 Circuit.
 The EPA then requested that the court lift the CSAPR stay and toll the CSAPR compliance deadlines by three years.
 On October 23, 2014, the D.C.
-Circuit granted the EPA's request, and that court later dismissed all pending challenges to the rule on July 28, 2015 but it remanded some state budgets to EPA for further consideration.
+Circuit granted the EPA's request, and that court later dismissed all pending challenges to the rule on July 28, 2015 but it remanded some state budgets to the EPA for further consideration.
 CSAPR Phase 1 implementation began in 2015, with Phase 2 beginning in 2017.
 CSAPR generally requires greater reductions than under CAIR.
 As a result, some coal-fired power plants will be required to install costly pollution controls or shut down which may adversely affect the demand for coal.
 Finally, in October 2016, the EPA issued an update to the CSAPR to address interstate transport of air pollution under the more recent 2008 ozone NAAQS and the state budgets remanded by the D.C.
 Circuit.
 Consolidated judicial challenges to the rule are now pending, but on August 10, 2017, the D.C.
-Circuit suspended briefing in the litigation after industry petitioners challenging the rule requested to delay proceedings so EPA can determine whether to reconsider the revised CSAPR.
-If the rule is upheld, it is likely the CSAPR update will increase the pressure to install controls or shut down units, which may further adversely affect the demand for coal.
+Circuit suspended briefing in the litigation after industry petitioners challenging the rule requested to delay proceedings so the EPA can determine whether to reconsider the revised CSAPR.
+On June 29, 2018, the EPA issued a proposed determination that the 2016 CSAPR Update Rule fully addresses states' interstate transport obligations under the 2008 ozone NAAQS.
+However, the EPA has also signaled in a variety of 2018 memoranda that states may have more flexibility to consider international emissions and higher thresholds in developing SIPS than under prior guidance.
+It is not clear how the combination of upholding the 2016 CSAPR Update Rule while allowing greater SIP flexibility will affect decisions to install controls or shut down units, and any resulting effects on the demand for coal.
+The uncertainty itself may adversely affect demand.

-Mercury.
+• Mercury.
 In February 2008, the D.C.
 Circuit vacated the EPA's Clean Air Mercury Rule (CAMR), which was promulgated to reduce mercury emissions from coal-fired power plants and remanded it to the EPA for reconsideration.
 In response, the EPA announced an Electric Generating Unit (EGU) Mercury and Air Toxics Standard (MATS) on December 16, 2011.
 The MATS was finalized April 16, 2012, and required compliance for most plants by 2015.
 In addition, before the court decision vacating the CAMR, some states had either adopted the CAMR or adopted state-specific rules to regulate mercury emissions from power plants that are more stringent than the CAMR.
 MATS compliance, coupled with state mercury and air toxics laws and other factors have required many plants to install costly controls, re-fire with natural gas or to retire, which may adversely affect the demand for coal.